jigpu/linuxwacom-wiki-archive/wiki/Multitouch.md

 Touchégg.
 There is no install so run the touchegg-gce binary in the Touchegg-gce folder.
 Can use a launcher if you want to use the gui.

-Touchégg, once compiled and installed, works in Kubuntu Precise (12.04) with xf86-input-wacom-0.18.0 or higher as soon as the xsetwacom command **Gesture off** is run.
-Presumably it will also work in Gnome Shell and Mint 13 Maya with Cinnamon and MATE.
+Touchégg once compiled and installed works in Kubuntu Precise (12.04), Gnome Shell Quantal (12.10), and Mint 14 Cinnamon with xf86-input-wacom-0.18.0 or higher, as soon as the xsetwacom command **Gesture off** is run.
+Presumably it will also work with other release and Desktop combinations.